inno-devops-labs/F23-core-course-labs/app_python/README.md

 docker build --tag iskanred/app_python:1.0.0 .
 ```

-## How to test?
+## Unit tests
+Details about testing you can find in [PYTHON.md](PYTHON.md) file in '**Unit tests**' section.
-In latest version of the project there are 3 properly documented tests.
+In the latest version of the project there are 2 properly documented tests.
 To run tests go to the `./app_python` directory and run the following command:
 ```shell
 pytest